 Ignore The Barking

-With repetition, patience, and time, your dog will gradually learn that a positive reward comes when he doesn’t bark – so he will eventually learn that the sooner he stops barking, the sooner a reward comes.
+With repetition and patience, your dog will gradually learn that a positive reward comes when they’re not barking, and they’ll eventually learn that the sooner the barking stops, the sooner a reward comes.
 Ultimately, your dog will no longer persist with their barking at all.

 At certain times, it isn’t going to be possible to ignore the barking – especially if your dog is very persistent and won’t stop barking for several minutes or more.
 In these situations, it’s useful to have some kind of distraction that you can use to divert your dog’s attention.